joshuakempfert/lammps_dump_reader/README.md

 ### dump_reader

 `dump_reader` implements parsing and manipulation of LAMMPS dump files through its `Snapshot` and `Snapshots` objects. `dump_reader` is mainly intended for users wishing to conduct custom programmatic analyses on LAMMPS dump files.
 The `Snapshot` and `Snapshots` objects should be your only point of interface with the module, as shown.
-This module is implemented to minimize RAM usage so that large dump files can be easily manipulated.
+This module is implemented to minimize RAM usage so that large dump files with several timesteps can be easily manipulated.
 Per-atom data is only loaded into memory when it is needed.

 ```python
 from dump_reader import Snapshot, Snapshots